jfozard/genvs_unofficial/README.md

 Denoising diffusion model pretrained on ShapeNet cars, image -> NeRF model taken from earlier model above.
 Further trained on ShapeNet cars for ~150 epochs.

+NOTE THAT DIFFUSERS NEEDS PATCHING TO ALLOW CONTROLNETS WITH TINY-SD (the lack of mid-block additional residuals makes it think it is a T2I-Adaptor).

 Checkpoint available at https://huggingface.co/JFoz/genvs_control

 Sampling as for earlier model, but Classifier Free Guidance with cfg>1 required for good results.